AndreyPavlenko/timedf/README.md

 # Benchmarking scripts that are used to run OmniSciDB benchmarks in automated way in TeamCity and for performance analyzes in development cycle.

 ## Requirements
+Scripts require to be installed:
+* the following python3 packages: pymapd, braceexpand, mysql-connector-python;
+* conda or miniconda for ibis tests and benchmarks.

-Scripts require the following python3 packages to be installed: pymapd, braceexpand, mysql-connector-python.
-OmnisciDB server often requires a lot of open files, so it is a good idea to run it with `ulimit -n 10000`.
+OmnisciDB server often
+requires a lot of open files, so it is a good idea to run it with `ulimit -n 10000`.